Remortgages

 No legal work — the charge stays in place

-Limited to their rates — may not be the best deal
+Limited to their rates — might not be the best deal out there

 Can’t raise capital — same amount only

-Those happy with their current amount who want a quick, hassle-free switch to a new rate.
+You’re happy with your current mortgage amount and just want a quick, hassle-free switch to a new rate.

 Switch to a new lender